jdavies/call-center-app-v3/README.md

 This code accepts the file from the client, and moves it to GCP's Object Store (keep GCP credentials a secret), and logs the metadata into Astra.

-#### Backend Message Processor - Audio Processor

-This is a Python Program that polls Astra for new recordings and then interacts GCP's Speech-to-Text and NLP service.
-It stores the results into Astra.

-This **python program uses REST, Document and CQL APis.**

-The current file is /call-center-app-v3/call-audio-processing/read_call_job.py

-This python script runs as an infite loop on the AWS server (REDO), sleeping for a configurable amount of time and waking up to check the Astra database for new calls to process.  **This process needs to be rewritten.**

 ## Installation

 You will need the following components